Scottish Government International Development Small Grants Programme

 A condition of the grant is that the Grantee shall keep the Scottish Ministers, via Corra Foundation, fully informed of the progress of the project.
 The requirement is to provide:

-- An interim progress report at Mid Financial Year: due in October (covering April – September)
+- An interim progress report due on 31st October (covering April – September) and 30th April (covering October – March) every 6 months until project completion.

 The reports should include details of actual expenditure to date compared with the expenditure detailed within the original application form; details of the progress made in relation to achieving the outcomes as described within the application form; and information regarding the progress of the workplan.